-South Bay County Grants Program
+South Bay Grants Program

 Through partnerships with community organizations and government entities, Kaiser Permanente strives to benefit the community by addressing issues and concerns that affect overall community health.
 These partnerships are built on the sharing of knowledge and resources between Kaiser Permanente and health-related community service organizations.
 Kaiser Permanente brings a variety of resources to these partnerships: cash grants to support community activities, volunteers, and in-kind donations.